-So there will be no misunderstanding, the following rules and regulations are called to your attention.
+To avoid any misunderstanding, the following rules and regulations are called to your attention.
 These are to be followed at all times.
 Any infraction of these regulations will be acted upon by verbal and/or written warnings and the student may be sent home for the day.